What price do we pay by charging youths as adults?

 The costs of charging juvenile offenders as adults

-The Equal Justice Initiative reports that some 10,000 children are housed in adult jails and prisons on any given day in America.
-These children are five times more likely to be sexually assaulted in adult prisons than in juvenile facilities and face increased risk of suicide.
+The Equal Justice Initiative reports that some 4,500 children are housed in adult jails on any given day in America.
+These children are five times more likely to be sexually assaulted in adult prisons than in juvenile facilities and face an increased risk of suicide.

-Juveniles whose cases were seen in criminal court were more likely to reoffend and to reoffend sooner than matched samples of juveniles whose cases were seen in juvenile court.
-For example, young people tried and convicted as adults were found to be 32 percent more likely to commit another crime than juveniles tried for similar crimes in the juvenile-justice system.
+Juveniles whose cases were seen in criminal court were more likely to re-offend and to re-offend sooner than matched samples of juveniles whose cases were seen in juvenile court.
+For example, young people tried and convicted as adults were found to be 34 times more likely to commit another crime than an adolescent tried for similar offenses in the juvenile justice system.

 Evidence-based treatments (EBTs) for young offenders give us options.
 Most provide great long-term cost savings.
 In my years working with Multisystemic Therapy (MST), I have seen how effective it is, and there are many randomized and independent trials that back this up.
 Still, MST is not the only EBT.
 To find others, check out Blueprints for Healthy Youth Development, an organization that operates independently of any treatment model, and provides a registry and ranking of evidence-based youth programs.
 Only MST and Life Skills Training (LST) received its top Model Plus rating.